Anthem vs. Blue Cross Blue Shield: What's the Difference?

 Cheapest for Medicare Supplement: Tie

-Blue Cross Blue Shield is cheaper for Medicare Supplement Plan G in California.
-But if you live in Missouri, Anthem is the cheaper option.
-Medicare Supplement is also called Medigap coverage.
-Plan G has the best Medicare Supplement plan benefits if you're enrolling in coverage for the first time.
+Blue Cross Blue Shield has cheaper Medicare Supplement Plan G rates in California.
+But if you live in Missouri, Anthem is the cheaper option for Medicare Supplement coverage, also called Medigap.
+Plan G has the best Medicare Supplement plan benefits if you're a new Medicare enrollee.

 Anthem vs. Blue Cross Blue Shield: Medicare Supplement Plan G rates